jan-kasi/school-notes/notes/04 Man as an Irrational Animal.md

 4. mate selection
 ^ those are all good tbh

-5. morality --- depends on what you think it is ._. also that "altruism=irrational" moment was kind of cringe, mutual aid? stupid point?
+5. male competitiveness and agression
-6. *male* competitiveness and agression
+6. morality --- depends on what you think it is ._. also that "altruism=irrational" moment from other students was kind of cringe...